Arminbusatlic72/analogjs-portfolio/src/content/projects/03-kabinet.md

 Conversion of designs to a Wordpress site.
 Migration of the site to a production environment.
 Payment integration with Banca Intesa payment card.
-Performance optimization
+Performance optimization."

-"
+tools: " Figma, Visual Studio Code, Html5, CSS3, Wordpress, Woocomerce"
-tools: " Figma, visual studio code, Html5, CSS3, Wordpress, Woocomerce, "
+company: Grumpy dev
 previousProject: "learningmakeover"
 nextProject: "alcove"
 ---